Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 - Is DHA more beneficial in food than in supplements, or vice versa?

-Despite some uncertainty about the actions of DHA, the evidence obtained so far indicates that it's a valuable nutrient.
-Ensuring that our diet contains DHA is definitely worthwhile.
+Despite some uncertainty about the actions of docosahexaenoic acid, the evidence obtained so far indicates that it's a valuable nutrient.
+Ensuring that our diet contains adequate amounts of the nutrient is definitely worthwhile.

 © 2013 Linda Crampton